Apparel Construction Certificate

 Harper offers a number of opportunities to get real-world experience in the fashion industry, from an annual Student Fashion Show to Studio V, a professional student-run boutique.
 You can also participate in the Harper’s Bizarre Fashion Club, along with dozens of other student organizations.

 Harper’s apparel construction program is designed to meet the current workforce needs of the fashion design industry.
-You can apply coursework in the Apparel Construction Certificate toward the AAS in Fashion Design degree.
+You can apply coursework in the Apparel Construction Certificate toward the AAS in Fashion Design.

 Certificate program requirements